 Liberty Braille is now offering a new program to provide accessible textbooks through loans of iPad tablets.
 The purpose of this program is to provide visually impaired Oklahoma students a device that will allow them to experience and master relevant mainstream technology, use applications to enhance learning, and access textbooks in a format that is customized to the student’s needs.
 There is no cost at all for participation in this program.

-Candidates are visually impaired Oklahoma students being served by an IEP in grades 1-12, who are currently accessing large print texts.
+Candidates are visually impaired Oklahoma students being served by an IEP in grades 1-12, who are currently accessing large print or braille texts.
 Students must complete a short-term evaluation loan through Oklahoma ABLE Tech before they will be eligible for a school year loan through our program.

 iPad Program FAQs